Luismahou/grunt-hashres/README-grunt-0.3.md

 Hashes your js and css files and rename the ```<script>``` and ```<link>``` declarations that refer to them in your html/php/etc files.

 ## Getting Started
-Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-hashres`
+Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-hashres@0.2.1`

 Then add this line to your project's `grunt.js` gruntfile:

 ```js
 grunt.loadNpmTasks('grunt-hashres');
 ```

+### Heads up
+The latest stable version compatible with Grunt 0.3.x is 0.2.1.

 [grunt]: http://gruntjs.com/
 [getting_started]: https://github.com/gruntjs/grunt/blob/master/docs/getting_started.md